 As a columnist for a newspaper on the High Plains, I often have readers write me that they are begging their parents to “come back home.”
-Upon retirement, many seniors like to leave the cold winters behind, because warmer climates tend to be much easier on aging bodies.
+Upon retirement, many seniors like to leave the cold winters behind because warmer climates tend to be much easier on aging bodies.
 They either relocate permanently or summer up north and then head south for the snowy months.

 But aging parents aren’t the only family members on the move.
 These days, adult children are less likely to stay put in their hometowns.
 Instead, they follow educational opportunities, jobs and significant others across the country and even around the world.
 With families so scattered, one important question remains: What happens when Mom and Dad need care?

 The entire family finds itself in a quandary.
-Regardless of whether the parents have been living in the same town for 50 years or they relocated within the last decade, it’s safe to say that they have put down roots.
+Regardless of whether the parents have been living in the same town for 50 years or they relocated within the last decade, it’s safe to say that they have put down roots in this place.
 They have formed close relationships with their neighbors and doctors.
 Many seniors join local organizations and enjoy participating in community events.
 This is their home.
 They may travel to visit their kids and grandkids, but most older individuals are anxious to get back to the comfort of wherever they call home.

 The Challenges of Long-Distance Caregiving

-By definition, a long-distance caregiver is someone who lives an hour or more from their care recipient, but research shows that the average long-distance caregiver lives 450 miles and approximately 7 hours away.
+By definition, a long-distance caregiver is someone who lives an hour or more from their care recipient, but research shows that the average long-distance caregiver actually lives 450 miles and approximately 7 hours away.
 Nearly half (47 percent) of long-distance caregivers are likely to report high emotional stress compared to caregivers who live with their care recipient (43 percent) or nearby (28 percent).
 Caregivers who live more than an hour away also report higher levels of financial strain (21 percent), perhaps because 41 percent of long-distance caregivers must rely on paid help like in-home care services.

 Even if we succeed in moving elderly parents nearer to us, depression can still take hold when loved ones are close by.
 As much as we’d like to think that family is everything, change is hard on older individuals, especially when they wind up starting from scratch in an unfamiliar place.